nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 A: Yes!
 Just use the [saveto](#changing-the-save-location) command and choose the specified path of the portable drive.

 Q: The iManager is not showing everything that I have added upon booting up. <br>
 A: Our iManager only shows today's task on start-up.
-To view pending, "done", floating or overdue task please refer to [Viewing tasks](#viewing-tasks).
+To view pending, "done", floating or overdue task please refer to [Viewing tasks](#viewing-tasks) for more information.

 ## Command Summary